AP source: Paul in protocols, status for West finals unclear - WTMJ

 Phoenix guard Chris Paul has entered the NBA’s health and safety protocols and it is unclear whether he’ll be available for the start of the Western Conference finals next week, a person with knowledge of the situation said Wednesday.

-The Suns are not certain exactly how long Paul will have to be away from the team, the person said, speaking to The Associated Press on condition of anonymity because neither the player nor the team have publicly released anything.
-It is unclear whether Paul has been vaccinated.
+The Suns are not certain exactly how long Paul will have to be away from the team, the person said, speaking to The Associated Press on condition of anonymity because neither the player nor the team have publicly released anything about the situation.

+Paul has been vaccinated against COVID-19, said another person, also speaking on condition of anonymity because of privacy concerns.
+And that may mean that Paul, if he has tested positive, could be cleared to return more quickly than those who tested positive earlier this season before vaccines were readily available.

 The Athletic first reported that Paul was entering the protocols.